 Olmeca is a brand of tequila that is produced by Pernod Ricard.
 At the moment, Olmeca tequila is a very famous drink, which is made according to old traditional recipes.
 The tequila from this factory is considered one of the best in the world, as the tequileros carry out a thorough product control: chemical analysis at the distillation stage and evaluation by a professional taster at the final point.

 1967 – 2014

 2018 – now

 The initial brand logotype, which is in use today, depicts the inscription ‘Olmeca’ made in the angular sans-serif typeface.
 The name has an outline that makes it look as if the name is sticking out of the emblem.
 It was framed by lines above and below it or a rectangular frame.
 There is an explanation below that says “Tequila” and an outline of a stone head above in a circle.
 The latter is a portrait of an Olmec, as in the famous stone sculpture discovered by archaeologists during excavations of the Olmec settlement in 1930.
 The circle with the portrait is set so close to the name that the letters are shorter in the center to frame it.

 The entire logotype is made in a golden color palette.
-Though the logo we’ve mentioned is the official and the primal one, but there are other versions, which have another color palette.
-These logotypes are used for the bottles and on some events.
-For example, Olmeca Silver uses the cold-blue color palette, while the Dark Chocolate has a black one.
+Though the logo is the official and the primal emblem, there are other versions, which have another color palette.
+These logotypes are used for the bottles and during some events.
+For example, Olmeca Silver uses a cold-blue color palette, while Dark Chocolate has a black one.
 The font used for the emblem features all uppercase letters and delicate serifs.
 The letters have angular form and a 3D appearance.